Purpose and lawful basis for processing

 Do we transfer data overseas?

-Yes – we transfer data overseas primarily to the members of the GPA Executive Committee from Burkina Faso, Philippines, Australia, Mexico, New Zealand and Albania.
+Yes – we transfer data overseas from the United Kingdom, primarily to the members of the GPA Executive Committee from Burkina Faso, Philippines, Australia, Argentina, Mexico, New Zealand and Albania.